 Can My Spouse Work in the US If I Get an E2 Visa?
 How to Get Work Authorization

-One of the crucial questions for many E2 investors is about their spouse’s ability to work in the United States.
+One of the crucial questions for many E2 investors is “Can my spouse work in the United States?”
 Great news: your spouse can get permission to work in the US!

 Work Permit (EAD Card)

 If you are approved for the E2 visa, your spouse (with a few additional documents and an interview at the US consulate in your home country) will usually be granted the E2 derivative visa.
 This means that they will be able to come with you to live in the United States.

 While you will have automatic permission to work at the approved business once you come into the US with the E2 visa, your spouse will need separate permission from USICS in the form of an i140 EAD if they wish to work at another business in the United States.

 - Once you enter the United States, your spouse can file the I-765 form with USCIS.
 This form asks for a lot of basic information about your spouse, but generally it is straightforward.

 - A few weeks after filing, your spouse will get a receipt letter from USCIS in the mail.
 This means that the application has been received, but it doesn’t bestow any authorization to work.